 Upper Airway Cough Syndrome (UACS)

-This includes all nasopharyngeal conditions (including allergic rhinitis (AR), rhinosinusitis and laryngopharyngitis) that may be associated with post-nasal drip and subtle sensation of irritation of secretions in the back of the throat and the upper airways that present with a cough as the only symptom.
-Throat examination may reveal sings of pharyngitis and cobble-stone appearance.
+This includes all nasopharyngeal conditions (including allergic rhinitis (AR), rhinosinusitis, and laryngopharyngitis) that may be associated with post-nasal drip and subtle sensation of irritation of secretions in the back of the throat and the upper airways that present with a cough as the only symptom.
+Throat examination may reveal signs of pharyngitis and cobble-stone appearance.
 These conditions can be silent (no symptoms besides a cough) in up to 20% of cases.
-Because of disease chronicity; it is likely that, over time, patients will become tolerant to other symptoms, which are not as bothersome as a cough.
+Because of disease chronicity, it is likely that, over time, patients will become tolerant of other symptoms, which are not as bothersome as a cough.
 The diagnosis of silent UACS can reliably be made only after patients show significant improvement with prescribed treatment directed to suggestive features in history, physical examination, or laboratory testing.

 Non-asthmatic eosinophilic bronchitis (NAEB)

 NAEB shares eosinophilic airway inflammation with asthma, but there is no demonstrable airflow limitation on spirometry, and MCT is negative.
 A chest x-ray is usually normal.
 Missing this diagnosis is possible because sputum examination and/or bronchoalveolar lavage to detect airway eosinophilia are not routinely performed during the diagnostic work-up, and NAEB tends to respond to corticosteroids in the same way as asthma.